Wow. This ended up being a real challenge.

 #35 Hare Hare Yukai – Haruhi Suzumiya

 The Melancholy of Haruhi Suzumiya had an impact on the anime fandom that is almost unfathomable if you didn’t experience it firsthand.
-As a result, its music is ingrained in the minds of many both for being some of Aya Hirano’s finest work, as well as the unbearable amounts of cringe it inspired.
+As a result, its music is ingrained in the minds of many.
+Both for being some of Aya Hirano’s finest work, as well as the unbearable amounts of cringe it inspired.
 “Hare Hare Yukai” is an amazing song with a memorable dance attached to it, which for years was utterly inescapable.
-And even today, this catchy bastard of a song haunts the memories of many.
+And even today, this catchy bastard of a song.

 #34 The World of Midnight – Black Lagoon